Metropolitan area: South Africa

-The Greater Johannesburg metropolitan area is the largest metropolitan area in South Africa.
+The Greater Johannesburg metropolitan area is the fourth largest metropolitan area in South Africa.
 Its population was over 9.6 million as of the 2011 South Africa Census, in contrast to its urban area, which consisted of approximately 7.9 million inhabitants as of 2011.
 Conversely, metropolitan municipalities in South Africa are defined as commonly governed areas of a metropolitan area.
 The largest such metropolitan municipal government entity in South Africa is the City of Johannesburg Metropolitan Municipality, which presided over nearly 5 million people as of 2016.
 However, the Greater Johannesburg metropolitan area houses roughly ten times the population of its core municipal city of Johannesburg, which contained 957,441 people as of the 2011 census.

-Americas

-Brazil

-The IBGE defines also "Immediate Geographic Areas" (formerly termed microregions) which capture the region "surrounding urban centers for the supply of immediate needs of the population".
-Intended for policy planning purposes, as of March 2021 census data is not tabulated on the level of these Areas, but instead at the municipality or state level.

-Mexico

-Metropolitan areas are known as zonas metropolitanas in Mexico.
-The National Population Council (CONAPO) defines them as: